myCNC control & software widely used for plasma/oxyfuel cutting machines.

 Flexible GUI can be easily customized.

 Shape library included in myCNC software by default.
-Library based on open-source macro language and can be customized by user
+Library based on open-source macro language and can be customized by a user

 Row-n-Column feature allows multiplicate selected g-code

 There are rotation and mirror transformation features in myCNC to easy align g-code for heavy metal sheet

 myCNC control software supports Kerf compensation with Visualization of both original and compensated toolpath for easy visual control/

 myCNC control supports stop & resume cutting from any position of toolpath (even in the middle of line/arc).

 Start position can be chosen by g-code line, pierce number or coordinate.